turtle96/taskell/docs/UserGuide.md

 #### Saving the information in Taskell : `save`
-You can specify the path of a folder to store Taskell's data file.
+You can use the `save` command to specify the path of a folder to store Taskell's data file.
 Please note that you should have permissions to access the folder. <br>

-Format: `save` FOLDERPATH<br>
+Format: `save` FILE_PATH<br>
 Example: `save` C:\Users\Jim\Documents
 <br>

-To obtain the filepath, navigate to the required file in your File Explorer.
+To obtain the file-path, navigate to the required file in your File Explorer.
 Copy the path at the top of the screen and paste it into Taskell.
-Refer to the diagram below for an example of a filepath. <br>
+Refer to the diagram below for an example of a file-path. <br>

 <p align="center"> <img src="images/filepath_screenshot.png" width="1000"> </br>
 Figure 13: Screenshot of File Explorer in Windows.  <br>